 SUNDAY, 1 FEBRUARY 1942

-Ianding barges off Quinauan Point during the night of 1/2 Feb.
+Ianding barges off Quinauan Point.
 These strikes,

 in conjunction with naval and field artillery fire, cause considerable damage